Knowledge in Intersectoral Research

 Why This Matters

 City and AI connecting social and computer sciences Figure 1.
-City and AI connecting social and computer sciences.
+A schematic linking city and AI research across social and computer sciences.

 Interactive concept map